knc6/JARVIS-FF/README.md

-from_ctcms.py is the script to get force-fields from ctcms website. get_entries_from_json.py and get_entries_from_ecjson.py is the script to compare materials project and JARVIS-FF data such as energetics, convex hull plot. postprocess.py is the post-procesing script after running ctcms_alloy.py
+from_ctcms.py is the script to get force-fields from ctcms website. get_entries_from_json.py and get_entries_from_ecjson.py is the script to compare materials project and JARVIS-FF data such as energetics, convex hull plot. postprocess.py is the post-procesing script after running ctcms_alloy.py Note lammps.py in MPinterfaces has been changed to MP_lammps.py